BANGKOK CITY GUIDE: Must do in Bangkok

 Amphawa floating market

 This is the next biggest floating market, located 90km outside of Bangkok.
-It really kicks off in the afternoon, where the cultural extravaganza spreads across a long stretch along the riverbank.
+It really kicks off in the afternoon, where the cultural extravaganza spreads across a long stretch of the riverbank.
 It’s a perfect spot for enthusiastic foodies, as you’re bound to find new Thai dishes and original recipes at every corner.

 Pak Khlong Talat flower market